coupergateway/couper/docs/website/content/2.configuration/4.block/jwt_signing_profile.md

   },
   {
     "default": "",
-    "description": "additional header fields for the JWT, `typ` has the default value `JWT`, `alg` cannot be set", "name": "headers",
+    "description": "additional HTTP header fields for the JWT, `typ` has the default value `JWT`, `alg` cannot be set", "name": "headers",
     "type": "object"
   },